intel/neural-compressor/engine/docs/add_customized_pattern.md

         return model
 ```

-After finishing these three steps in `engine.compile`, reinstall `Neural_Compressor` and then use `prepare_ir` function would compile your model with the customized pattern.
+After finishing these three steps in `engine.compile`, reinstall `Neural_Compressor` and then use `compile` function would compile your model with the customized pattern.

 >**NOTE**:
 >